leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 }
 ```

-With that in place, I could tag the nodes I want reports for:
+With that in place, I could tag the nodes I want coverage reports for:

 ```puppet
 node api {